-Positive Affirmations To Build High Self Esteem
+Positive Affirmations to Build High Self Esteem

 The set of affirmations are a great way to build your confidence and self-worth when they are repeated over and over to believe in the truth behind these affirmations and boost confidence.
-This will really start to rewire your mind and make you believe these statements true, and adjust your behaviors slowly according to your new belief about yourself.
+This will really start to rewire your mind and make you believe these statements are true and adjust your behaviors slowly according to your new belief about yourself.
 A user guide is included.

 Research about the psychology of change has proven that self-affirmations are a powerful way to improve your mindset daily.
 When you rewire your thinking in that way, your feelings of self-worth will intensify.

 Coach yourself and your trainees to start developing new positive beliefs about the power of one's ability to enhance their performance dramatically.
 This positive affirmations set will be in a word-digital-file format, is customizable, and re-brandable based on your business requirements.
 Upon checkout, you will immediately receive the product in your email inbox.

 Affirmations are positive statements that you can use to remind, encourage, and motivate yourself about the unlimited resources you have within.
 As a part of our everyday life, we remember to affirm others more often than ourselves, but as a fact, on a psychological level we need to remember to encourage ourselves often as well.